Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Introduction and Statement of Main Results

 \section{Introduction and Statement of Main Results}

-We are concerned with the regularity of weak solutions to the $3$-dimensional incompressible Navier--Stokes equations on a regular domain $\Omega \subset \R^3$:
+This paper is concerned with the regularity of weak solutions to the 3-dimensional incompressible Navier--Stokes equations on a regular domain $\Omega$ in $\R^3$:

-The fluid boundary $\p\Omega =: \Sigma$ is a regular surface.
-Here $u:\Omega \map \R^3$ is the velocity, $p:\Omega \map \R$ is the pressure, and $\nu>0$ is the viscosity of the fluid.
-We study the regularity criteria {\em up to the boundary} under geometric assumptions on the alignment of vortex structures of the fluid.
-Eqs.\,\eqref{ns}\eqref{incompressible}\eqref{initial data} are complemented by the classical Navier and kinematic boundary conditions.
+The fluid boundary $\p\Omega =: \Sigma$ is a regular surface (at least $C^2$).
+Here $u:\Omega \map \R^3$ is the velocity, $p:\Omega \map \R$ the pressure, and $\nu>0$ the viscosity of the fluid.
+We study the regularity criteria {\em up to the boundary} under the assumptions on the geometry of vorticity alignment.
+The system \eqref{ns}\eqref{incompressible}\eqref{initial data} will be considered under a general class of boundary conditions.